-Of these 574 unique individuals, 432 occupied six-month emergency beds and 181 accessed our onenight only beds.
-The male to female ratio of the individuals who accessed the six-month beds is around 3:1 and 68% are single.
-In 2020 almost double the number of clients achieved a positive move-on to housing from emergency accommodation, when compared to 2019 which was a fantastic result considering the covid-19 pandemic.
+Of these 439 unique individuals, all occupied six-month emergency beds and none accessed our one- night only beds.
+The male to female ratio of those who accessed the six-month beds is around 3:1 and 66% were single.

-Our Volunteer led breakfast and Soup Run service was suspended from 18th March until the 4th December, due to Covid-19 pandemic.
+Our Volunteer led breakfast and Soup Run service was suspended from 18th March 2021 until the 4th December, due to the Covid-19 pandemic.
 During this period, our street outreach team continued to engage and provide support to rough sleepers.

-The Dublin Outreach Service is an assertive street outreach service provided by Dublin Simon Community since May 2019 in partnership with the Dublin Region Homeless Executive.
-The team engages with adults who experience rough sleeping, support them into temporary homeless accommodation, and make appropriate referrals to permanent housing options especially Housing First.
+The Dublin Outreach Service is an assertive street outreach service that we have provided since May 2019 in partnership with the Dublin Region Homeless Executive.
+The team engages with adults who experience rough sleeping, supporting them into temporary homeless accommodation, and making appropriate referrals to permanent housing options especially Housing First.
 They also ensure that people experiencing rough sleeping are linked with other appropriate housing and health services to prevent further rough sleeping.
-In 2020, the team made 5,517 contacts, working with a total of 2,272 people in the year.
+In 2021, the team made 5,225 contacts.